Frequently Asked Questions

-A: Make sure your browser is up to date and accepting cookies.
+A: Make sure your browser is up to date and accepts cookies.
 You can contact the Johnson & Johnson Health Equity Innovation Challenge Team at JJInnovationChallengeTeam@its.jnj.com if you are having technical difficulties.

 Q: Can I submit supporting documents (for example a video) as part of my application?

-Q: Is it ok if some of the information I submit is confidential or proprietary to a third party?
+Q: Is it ok if some of the information I submit is confidential or proprietary to myself or a third party?

-A: Do not submit confidential information or information proprietary to a third party.
+A: Do not submit confidential information or information proprietary to you or a third party.
 Only nonconfidential information should be submitted and anything you submit will be treated as nonconfidential.

 Q: What happens with IP (intellectual property)?